2023년 9월 고2 모의고사 변형 (18-30번)

 Camille Flammarion was born at ____ France.

-His most successful ____ Popular Astronomy, was published in 1880, and eventually sold 130,000 copies.
+His most ____ work, Popular Astronomy, was published in 1880, and eventually sold 130,000 copies.

 Number 29

-The ____ of the food has a view when making or growing something that by the time the product reaches the shelves it has already been travelling for so many days and possibly many miles.
+The manufacturer of the food has a view when making or growing something ____ by the time the product reaches the shelves it has already been travelling for so many days and possibly many miles.

 Number 30

-The “jolt” of ____ does wear off.
+The “jolt” ____ caffeine does wear off.

-One cup of tea or coffee in the morning will last much of the day, and should they have a second cup, even early in ____ afternoon, they will find it difficult to fall asleep in the evening.
+One cup of tea or coffee in the morning ____ last much of the day, and should they have a second cup, even early in the afternoon, they will find it difficult to fall asleep in the evening.

-Aging also alters ____ speed of caffeine clearance: the older we are, the longer it takes our brain and body to remove caffeine, and thus the more sensitive we become in later life to caffeine’s sleepdisrupting influence.
+Aging also alters the speed of caffeine clearance: the older we are, the ____ it takes our brain and body to remove caffeine, and thus the more sensitive we become in later life to caffeine’s sleepdisrupting influence.

 2024년 9월 고2 모의고사 변형 (18-30번)